SimonCropp/GraphQL.EntityFramework/doco/mdsource/configuration.source.md

 With the DbContext existing in the container, it can be resolved in the controller that handles the GraphQL query:

 snippet: GraphQlController

-Note that the instance of the DbContext is passed to the [GraphQL .net User Context](https://graphql-dotnet.github.io/docs/getting-started/user-context).

-The same instance of the DbContext can then be accessed in the `resolve` delegate by casting the `ResolveFieldContext.UserContext` to the DbContext type:

-snippet: QueryUsedInController

 ## Multiple DbContexts